-Outdoor Christmas decor ideas using lights are some of the most impactful, whether you are going for all-over fairy lights, a tastefully lit porch, or just a couple of pre-lit decorations.
+Outdoor Christmas decor ideas using lights are some of the most impactful, whether you are going for all-over string lights, a tastefully lit porch, or just a couple of pre-lit decorations.
+There are plenty of options to choose from and a range of price points for budget-friendly decorations.

 Outdoor Christmas lighting ideas: top tips

 The key to successful outdoor Christmas lighting ideas is understanding the individuality of your home.
-Ross Harke, outdoor lighting specialist and Co-Founder of EverLights (opens in new tab), told us that 'taking a wide view of your home when you're deciding how to decorate with lights is key.'
+Ross Harke, outdoor lighting specialist and Co-Founder of EverLights, told us, "Taking a wide view of your home when you're deciding how to decorate with lights is key."

-In practice, this means highlighting 'the unique architectural features of your home with lights.
-The most important tip here is to make sure everything is lined up to give that wow factor.'
-Ross reminds not to neglect driveways and paths: 'try lighting up the path to your door with lights with easy-to-use stake Christmas lights.'
+In practice, this means highlighting "the unique architectural features of your home with lights.
+The most important tip here is to make sure everything is lined up to give that wow factor."
+Ross reminds us not to neglect driveways and paths: "Try lighting up the path to your door with lights with easy-to-use stake Christmas lights."

 1. More is more!
-Max out on fairy lights
+Max out on lights

 Less isn't always more when it comes to Christmas — ultimately, only you can decide how many lights are too many, and if you want to cover your entire house and driveway with lights, the rules are there are no rules.

-However, to keep your maximalist Christmas lighting scheme looking great, stick to small LEDs, icicle lights (opens in new tab) like these from Amazon, and fairy lights – one of the best garden lighting ideas.
+However, to keep your maximalist Christmas lighting scheme looking great, stick to small LEDs, icicle lights like these warm icicle lights from Amazon, and string lights — one of the best garden lighting ideas.
 Avoid too many strings of larger lights, as they'll look clunky.

 2. Prefer understated?
 Decorate just the perimeter